Confession time: I am a gemstone collector. Or at least I was one for a brief period of time in my life, as a kid!

 Black is probably not what you expect when thinking of potential gemstone colors, but black gems are proving to be extremely popular with more and more modern brides.
 This sophisticated beauty boasts a gorgeous stone in a 14k rose gold setting that offsets the dark black cushion cut Spinel at its center.

 by Blue Nile

 We definitely get serious Titanic vibes from this sapphire beauty.
 A traditional blue sapphire shines from this band surrounded by a halo of diamonds in a 14-karet white gold setting.
 Something about the deep shade of blue always calls to mind the image of royalty and decadence.
 If that sounds like just your style, this ring is for you.

 5. Emerald Cut

 Rose gold is setting some serious trends among brides recently.
 Its romantic tones are perfect for setting rings that are made to stand out.
-If you want to break from the traditional gold and silver bands, this emerald cut halo rose gold band is a creative way to show your style.
+If you want to break from the traditional gold and silver bands, this emerald cut tourmaline with off-set diamond detail and rose gold band is a creative way to show your style.
 The color combination of the emerald gem being such a dark stone paired with the romantic soft rose gold make such a striking color combination for a very special lady.